rikenshah/codeName-MCP-demo/README.md

 This project was created to illustrate how MCP makes even games smarter — let alone real-world decision-making flows.

-Designed and developed by Jaydeep Shah, powered by OpenAI’s architecture and guidance.
+Designed and developed by Jaydeep Shah, powered by OpenAI's architecture and guidance.

 ---

-⚠️ Originally conceptualized as “Model Context Protocol,” this project evolved to showcase the Memory-Context Processor—but the vision behind both remains aligned: multi-turn reasoning, state tracking, and dynamic contextual intelligence.
+⚠️ Originally conceptualized as "Model Context Protocol," this project evolved to showcase the Memory-Context Processor—but the vision behind both remains aligned: multi-turn reasoning, state tracking, and dynamic contextual intelligence.

 ## 📄 License